ucan-wg/invocation/README.md

 >
 > — Anonymous

 UCAN is a chained-capability format.
-A UCAN contains all of the information that one would need to perform some action, and the provable authority to do so.
+A UCAN contains all of the information that one would need to perform some task, and the provable authority to do so.
 This begs the question: can UCAN be used directly as an RPC language?

 Some teams have had success with UCAN directly for RPC when the intention is clear from context.
 This can be successful when there is more information on the channel than the UCAN itself (such as an HTTP path that a UCAN is sent to).
-However, capability invocation contains strictly more information than delegation: all of the authority of UCAN, plus the command to perform the action.
+However, capability invocation contains strictly more information than delegation: all of the authority of UCAN, plus the command to perform the task.

 ## 1.1 Intuition